 Early Origins of the Althant family

 The surname Althant was first found in Nottinghamshire, Staffordshire, and Lancashire.
 Of the latter, we found more records than the other branches.
 At first, the family held estates at Bispham, a village within the borough of Blackpool as far back as the 14th century.
 Roger Dalton had thirteen children by four wives.
 Of note was Lawrence Dalton who died in 1561 and was an officer of arms at the College of Arms in London.
 This branch also held estates at Thurnham, again in Lancashire.
 "The manor was subsequently held by Thomas Lonne, citizen and grocer of London, who, in the reign of Philip and Mary, sold it to the Daltons, of Bispham, which family continues to possess nearly the whole township."

 Important Dates for the Althant family

 This web page shows only a small excerpt of our Althant research.
 Another 81 words (6 lines of text) covering the years 1284 and 1190 are included under the topic Early Althant History in all our PDF Extended History products and printed products wherever possible.

 Althant Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Alton, Allton, Allten, Alten, Altoun, Althoun, Althan, Althaun, Aulton, Dalton and many more.

 Early Notables of the Althant family (pre 1700)

 More information is included under the topic Early Althant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Althant family to Ireland

 Some of the Althant family moved to Ireland, but this topic is not covered in this excerpt.

 Another 49 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Althant family to the New World and Oceana
+Migration of the Althant family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Althant or a variant listed above: Alexander, Anthony, James and Richard Alton all arrived in Philadelphia between 1850 and 1860.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.